McGlash/Toronto_Rental_ML/README.md

 *	Create a webpage with an interactive dashboard enabling users to benchmark rental costs, crime rates, and community service availability.
 *	Further develop app functionality by incorporating machine learning.
 ## Approach
-Optimize map function
+###Optimize map function
-o	The code will be revisited to improve the performance of the map.
+* The code will be revisited to improve the performance of the map.
 Solutions include reducing the number of times each dataset must be read.
 Tools: JavaScript, Python
 ### Create dedicate insight webpage
-o	In the prior iteration of the app, neighbourhood insights were embedded in the map function.
-In the current iteration, the insights will be located on a dedicated dashboard. o	The dashboard will include rental cost trends, crime stats and community services information. o	Users will be able choose which areas they would like to compare
+* In the prior iteration of the app, neighbourhood insights were embedded in the map function.
+In the current iteration, the insights will be located on a dedicated dashboard.
+* The dashboard will include rental cost trends, crime stats and community services information.
+* Users will be able choose which areas they would like to compare.
 Tools: JavaScript, Python, d3.
 ### Machine learning